DaveSeidel/music-tools/csound-cvtools/README.md

 Acceptable range for start/middle/end values: -0.99999 to 0.99999; recommended range: -0.5 to 0.5 (-5V to 5V).

  * cvt_ramp
+ * cvt_exp_ramp

     ```
     cvt_ramp(i_channel, i_duration, i_start, i_end)
+    cvt_exp_ramp(i_channel, i_duration, i_start, i_end)
     ```

-    Emits a linear ramp, specifying the duration, starting value, and ending value.
+    Emits a ramp, specifying the duration, starting value, and ending value.
+The "exp" version uses a exponential ramp; the other version is linear.
  * cvt_ar_env_eq
+ * cvt_ar_exp_env_eq

     ```
     cvt_ar_env_eq(i_channel, i_duration, i_start, i_middle, i_end)
+    cvt_ar_exp_env_eq(i_channel, i_duration, i_start, i_middle, i_end)
     ```

-    Emits a linear Attack/Release evelope with equal-length rise and fall, specifying the overall duration and starting, middle and ending values.
+    Emits an Attack/Release envelope with equal-length rise and fall, specifying the overall duration and starting, middle and ending values.
+The "exp" version uses a exponential ramp; the other version is linear.

  * cvt_ar_env
+ * cvt_ar_exp_env

     ```
     cvt_ar_env(i_channel, i_duration, i_start, i_dur1, i_middle, i_end, i_dur2)
+    cvt_ar_exp env(i_channel, i_duration, i_start, i_dur1, i_middle, i_end, i_dur2)
     ```

-    Emits a linear Attack/Release evelope with control over each segment, specifying the overall duration, starting, middle and ending values, and relative length of each segment.
+    Emits an Attack/Release envelope with control over each segment, specifying the overall duration, starting, middle and ending values, and relative length of each segment.
+The "exp" version uses a exponential ramp; the other version is linear.

     Segment durations are specified as a fraction of the total duration and should add up to 1. `i_dur1` is the relative legnth of the rise, and `i_dur2` is he relative length of the fall For example, use `i_dur1=0.5` and `i_dur2=0.5` for equal-length segments.

  * cvt_asr_env
+ * cvt_asr_exp_env

     ```
     cvt_asr_env(i_channel, i_duration, i_start, i_dur1, i_middle, i_dur2, i_dur3, i_end)
+    cvt_asr_exp_env(i_channel, i_duration, i_start, i_dur1, i_middle, i_dur2, i_dur3, i_end)
     ```

-    Emits a linear Attack/Sustain/Release evelope with control over each segment, specifying the overall duration, starting, middle and ending values, and relative legnth of each segment.
+    Emits an Attack/Sustain/Release envelope with control over each segment, specifying the overall duration, starting, middle and ending values, and relative legnth of each segment.
+The "exp" version uses a exponential ramp; the other version is linear.

     Segment durations are specified as a fraction of the total duration and should add up to 1. `i_dur1` is the relative legnth of the rise, `i_dur2` is the relative length of the sustain, and `i_dur3` is he relative length of the fall.
 For example, use `i_dur1=0.5`, `i_dur2=0.3` and `i_dur3=0.2` for a long rise, shorter sustain, and even shorter fall.